Diversity at ATSU

 Today, ATSU supports students who learn and serve in diverse, underserved, urban, and rural communities across America.
 ATSU’s alumni also practice, work, and volunteer across the world.
 Many hold leadership positions dedicated to bringing quality healthcare to those in greatest need.

 Thank you for taking a few moments to explore ATSU’s commitment to cultural proficiency.
-We invite you to join us on our journey to help make the world a healthier place for all.
+We invite you to join us on our journey by exploring our website and following us on social media.

 A.T.
 Still University has positioned diversity at the forefront of the strategic planning process.
 This only reinforces the historic value the University has for this aspect of our culture.
 The standard to be a preeminent university for health profession education isn’t a mere statement.
 ATSU lives these ideals for the sake of osteopathy and the evolution of the health professions.
 As the birthplace for osteopathic education, ATSU is fully invested in that legacy.